sequelize/website/docs/other-topics/upgrade-to-v7.md

 await sequelize.authenticate();
 ```

-### Support for Node 12 and up
+### Dropping support for Node 10 and 12

-Sequelize v7 will only support the versions of Node.js that are compatible with the ES module specification,
+Sequelize v7 will only support the versions of Node.js that are still maintained when Sequelize 7 released,
-namingly version 12 and upwards [#5](https://github.com/sequelize/meetings/issues/5).
+namingly version 14.17 and upwards [#5](https://github.com/sequelize/meetings/issues/5).

 ### TypeScript conversion